-I was a child that grew up in disadvantaged circumstances but was raised with happiness, love & ideals of equality.
-As a youth, the influence of peers from similar, but less positive, backgrounds & the lack of role models lead to me going off track & being involved with things out of character.
+I was a child that grew up in disadvantaged circumstances but was raised with happiness, love and ideals of equality.
+As a youth, the influence of peers from similar, but less positive, backgrounds and the lack of role models led to me going off track and being involved with things out of character.
 It took these negative scenarios for me to see that people are born into cyclical settings through no fault of their own.
-I wanted to make a change to people’s lives, breaking these cycles, and through creating art (music in particular), I felt I had found a way to do this.
+I wanted to make a change to people’s lives, breaking these cycles, and through creating art (music in particular).
+I felt I had found a way to do this.

-I believe that self-expression through creativity unlocks the mind-set needed to become a person of receptivity & positive action.
+I believe that self-expression through creativity unlocks the mind-set needed to become a person of receptivity and positive action.

 What motivated you to start ACE?

-For a long time I’ve felt a lack of the right educational & social investment in disadvantaged young people will have damaging effects on communities, societies, nations & even the world.
+For a long time I’ve felt a lack of the right educational and social investment in disadvantaged young people will have damaging effects on communities, societies, nations and even the world.
 I have a strong desire to see that young people, and all people, are educated on the realities of life and how they can positively affect it.

-The economic & social changes of recent times have affected the developmental input to deprived & disadvantaged people & communities, which, I feel, will ultimately mean further breakdown in societies.
-This was the catalyst to starting Aspiration Creation Elevation & taking the first steps towards a brighter future.
+The economic and social changes of recent times have affected the developmental input to deprived and disadvantaged people and communities, which, I feel, will ultimately mean further breakdown in societies.
+This was the catalyst to starting Aspiration Creation Elevation and taking the first steps towards a brighter future.

 How does your social enterprise sustain itself financially?

-Aspiration Creation Elevation generates income via 3 streams, commissioning, grants & trading.
+Aspiration Creation Elevation generates income via three streams: commissioning, grants and trading.

-Local authorities hire us to provide our creative arts activities & mentoring to individuals or groups we mutually seek to benefit.
-We also seek grant funding to meet the needs identified by our beneficiaries & develop the services we provide.
-Lastly, we offer commercial music services to the public, with the profits being re-invested into our community services & the running of the company.
+We partner with other oganisations and institutes that commission us to provide our service to individuals or groups we mutually seek to benefit.
+We also seek grant funding to meet the needs identified by our beneficiaries and develop the services we provide as part of our foundation.
+Lastly, we offer commercial music services to the public, with the profits being re-invested into our community services and the running of the company.